microsoft/typespec/packages/website/src/docs/language-basics/operations.md

 op ReadResource<T>(id: string): T;
 ```

-operation template can then be referenced via `is`
+The operation template can then be referenced via `is`:

 ```cadl
 op readPet is ReadResource<Pet>;